nick-esqueda/vanguard_de_project/README.md

 ## Setup

+1. Clone or download a zip of this repo.

-1. Create a file named `.env`.
+2. Create a file named `.env` in the root directory of this project.

-2. Copy and paste everything from `.env.example` into your `.env` file.
+3. Copy and paste everything from `.env.example` into your `.env` file.

-3. Provide your spotify client id and client secret keys to the `.env` file.
+4. Provide your Spotify Client Id and Client Secret keys to the `.env` file.

 ## Running the Program

 1. `cd` into the root directory.

 2. Run `pipenv install` to create the virtual environment and install all project dependencies.

 3. There are 2 different ways you can run this program.
 From the root directory, you can either:
 	1. Run `pipenv run python -m app`.
 - OR:
 	1. Run `pipenv shell` to enter the shell subprocess.
 	2. Then, run `python -m app` to run the program!